-Materials • 1 Virtual Reality (VR) headset for teacher and 1 VR I VIACCIIAIS preach student 1 Comput 1 Computer with internet access for statistical analysis (ex: MS Excel, SPSS, etc.) Software for remote meeting (ex: Zoom) ces for each session are listed in PART B of this document) Learning Verify if diffe rences occur in the size of sea urchins objectives in two distinc t periods (current year and year 2100) through mea surement of dimensions followed by statistical ana lysis.
-Relate how w ater acidification affects the size of sea urchins.
+Materials headset for1 ComputSoftware etc.)Software Reality (VR) headset for teacher and 1 VR or each student ter with internet access for statistical analysis (ex: MS Excel, SPSS, for remote meeting (ex: Zoom) reces for each session are listed in PART B of Learning objectives Verify if differences occur in the size of sea urchins in two distinct periods (current year and year 2100) through measurement of dimensions followed by statistical analysis.
+Relate how water acidification affects the size of sea urchins.
 Explore how changes in the size of sea urchins affect the ecosystem.
 Reflect on how human activities can affect marine ecosystems.
-Environmental design: Scenario Landing Escape space: (Session 2: space: (1) Underwater scenario year 2100 Underwater The scenario incudes both interactive and world) Dark room non-interactive features. with a screen List of non-interactive background showing a movie/prese features: fishes and a shark swimming by; ntation. a sunken old caravel; kelp; air bubbles, moving up; underwater sound; sunlight effect through the water.
+Environmental design: Scenario (Session 2: Underwater world) Landing space: Dark room with a screen showing a movie/prese ntation.
+Escape space: (1) Underwater scenario year 2100 The scenario incudes both interactive and non-interactive features.
+List of non-interactive background features: fishes and a shark swimming by; a sunken old caravel; kelp; air bubbles, moving up; underwater sound; sunlight effect through the water.

 List of non-interactive features related to the activity: A pH meter, displaying the value 7,8; 4 large rocks laying on the see floor; 8-9 red-brownish sea-urchins of varying sizes laying on top of each large rock; 4 wooden writing board (one near each rock) with a reference on the upper left corner (composed by the year and a number between 1 and 4.
 Example 2100-1, 2100-2, 2100-3, 2100-4).

-A time portal allows to go back to the year 2100 and another portal allows to leave the underwater scenario.
-Agents and actors: Students Teacher Assistant/helper (outside of the immersive learning environment) - might be a teacher, a technician, or a student.
-Prior to the beginning of the immersion: List of interactive features: Next to each board there is a yellow 30-cm ruler, a pencil, and an eraser.
+List of interactive features: Next to each board there is a yellow 30-cm ruler, a pencil, and an eraser.
 These objects can be picked up and used.

 There is a time portal to the present year (bright blue, 2m wide, circle).

-(2) Underwater scenario for the present year This setting is similar to the Underwater Scenario year 2100, but it occurs in the present, when the sizes of the sea urchins are bigger.
+(2) Underwater scenario for the present year

+This setting is similar to the Underwater Scenario year 2100, but it occurs in the present, when the sizes of the sea urchins are bigger.
 The boards' reference code is: P1, P2, P3, P4.
 The pH meter displays the value 8,1.

+A time portal allows to go back to the year 2100 and another portal allows to leave the underwater scenario.

+Agents and actors:

+- Students

+- Teacher

+- Assistant/helper (outside of the immersive learning environment) - might be a teacher, a technician, or a student.

+Reflection and regulation:

+Prior to the beginning of the immersion:

-The physical boundaries of each participant will be defined.
-Each participant will be given basic etiquette protocols to be followed in the virtual world.
-During the immersion: The teacher will monitor student's behaviours and guide task execution from within the virtual world.
-An external (not in immersion) assistant/helper will provide any additional technical assistance required on the use of equipment (headset, microphone) and physical boundaries.
+- The physical boundaries of each participant will be defined. - Each participant will be given basic etiquette protocols to be followed in the virtual world.

+During the immersion:

+- The teacher will monitor student's behaviours and guide task execution from within the virtual world. - An external (not in immersion) assistant/helper will provide any additional technical assistance required on the use of equipment (headset, microphone) and physical boundaries.

 In case a participant feels nausea or sickness (unusual, but possible), he/she will remove the headset and will seat down in a relaxed place for a few minutes until the symptoms disappear.